 When the court finalized your divorce, it issued a divorce decree.
 That divorce decree is a final, enforceable court order.
 But sometimes, some of that order doesn’t work for you and your family and there are Post Judgment issues with the parenting plan.

 A Motion to Modify can be used to adjust the terms of a parenting plan or custody agreement so that they more accurately reflect your child’s needs as they grow.
 As always, any modifications to a parenting plan must be in the child’s best interests.

 Some examples of reasons a parent might file a Motion to Modify custody or parenting include:

 - Seeking a change from joint custody to sole custody or from sole custody to joint custody

 - Adjustments to a child’s school or activity schedule

 For more information about Connecticut divorce and family law, check out our Divorce Information and Facts.
-If you have questions or want to learn more about how our team of divorce attorneys can help you with your divorce or Post Judgment issue, please contact us here.
+If you have questions or want to learn more about how we can help you, please contact us here.